Skip to content

 We are so excited to share your new plants with you!
 We hope these will be a beautiful edition to your farm or garden.

-Below are the practices we use that all farmers/home gardeners can utilize for any plants received from other growers or suppliers going forward.
+Below are the practices we use that all farmers or home gardeners can utilize for any plants received from us or other suppliers.

 Table of Contents

-- What to do when you receive your Mums
+3. What to do when you receive your mums

 When We Ship:

-We will begin shipping our mums in late Winter through the Spring in 2025.
-Dates of when your plants will ship will be specified in the product name.
-If you live in a colder region, we recommend that you choose a ship date that later in the Spring.
+We will begin shipping our mums in late Winter through the Spring in 2026.
+Your plants' ship date will be specified on the product page.
+If you live in a colder region, we recommend that you choose a ship date later in the Spring with frost in mind.

 What you will receive:

 Each variety selection comes with 3 rooted cuttings.
-We do require a minimum of 12 total plants.
+We do require a minimum of 12 total plants to place an order.

 These Heirloom Chrysanthemums are perfect to add to your garden for Fall blooms!
-We have selected these heirloom varieties because they are our absolute favorites as cut flowers that give you both unparalleled beauty and strong stems!
+We have selected these heirloom varieties because they are our absolute favorites as cut flowers that give you both unparalleled beauty, high yields, excellent vase-life, and strong stems!

-Watch video at bottom of page for more details.
+Watch the video at bottom of page for more details.

 What to do when you receive your Mums:

+Remove your mums from the plant-based compostable bags immediately.
 Repot your plants as soon as they are received and give them a good drink of water.
-We fertilize our seedlings regularly to ensure your plants are strong and healthy.
-Upon arrival, they will be ready for more food and want room to grow.
+We fertilize our seedlings regularly with an organic, fish based fertilizer to ensure your plants are strong and healthy.
+Upon arrival, they will be ready for more food and will want room to grow.
 Repotting with a good soil mix, organic fertilizer, and compost will ensure they’re off to a great start in their new home.

 Stress of transport may cause yellowing in some lower leaves.
-This is common and does not determine unhealthy plants and yellow leaves can be removed without issue.
+This is common and does not indicate unhealthy plants.
+Yellow leaves can be left or removed without issue.

-Inspect all new plants for pests and disease.
-Knowing what to look for will determine what you should treat with.
+Inspect all new plants thoroughly for pests and disease.

-That said, we aim to provide you with sanitized plants and we do treat them with organic pesticides and fungicides the day before shipping to give you a clean slate.
-If you find an issue with your plants after inspection, please contact us withing 48 hours of reception and provide photos.
+That said, we strive to provide you with healthy plants and we do treat them with organic pesticides and fungicides the day before shipping to give you a clean slate.
+Your plants should arrive with no pests or disease.
+If you find any issue with your plants after inspection, please contact us within 48 hours of reception and provide photos.
+We guarantee healthy cuttings from our door to yours.
+We are not responsible for pests or problems that arise weeks or months later.

 Identifying Pests and Disease: